atrotter0/flashcard-app/README.md

 ## Support and Contact Details

-If you have find issues, ideas to improve the app, or concerns, please feel free to submit and issue to the github in the issues page.
+If you find issues or concerns, or have ideas to improve the app, please feel free to submit an issue.

 ## License